Cobar Shire: Current composition and election method

-Cobar Shire Council is composed of twelve Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the council.
+Cobar Shire Council is composed of 12 councillors elected proportionally to a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
 The most recent election was held on 4 December 2021.
 Only eleven candidates nominated for election, and with there being no additional candidates, the election was uncontested.
 A by-election was held on 26 February 2022 for the remaining seat.
 The makeup of the council is as follows:

 The current Council, elected in 2021, in order of election, is: